 Almost every employee who works for an airline gets several buddy passes each year, it’s one of the perks of working for an airline.
-Buddy passes are standby tickets that can be used by family and friends in order to travel at a very reduced rate.
+Buddy passes (or pass riders) are standby tickets that can be used by family and friends in order to travel at a very reduced rate.
 You can’t buy a buddy pass from an airline, you can only get them from an airline employee.
 Buddy passes are not supposed to be sold for profit, you are only supposed to pay the taxes on the flight you want to take and nothing more.

 For instance, if the taxes on a buddy pass are $150.00, that is all you should pay.
 You shouldn’t be asked to give the employee anything more, but there are many employees that do expect to be given cash in order for you to use their pass.
 People have misconceptions about flying with a buddy pass, and the 5 listed below are the ones I hear most often.

 You have a guaranteed seat

 I have seen the look of surprise on people’s faces when they don’t get on the flight they thought they were going to get on.

 A buddy pass does not guarantee that you will get on the flight.
 It is only a guarantee that if there is enough open space, you will be able to fly.
 When you fly on a buddy pass you are at the bottom of the priority list, unless you are traveling with the employee who gave you the pass, then you get to fly with their priority.

 You can fly whenever you want wearing what you want